ExtF8/weatHere/README.md

 - HTML
 - CSS
 - JavaScript (ES6)
+- WeatherAPI
+- JSON for condition code to CSS class mappings

 ## Live Demo
 You can view a live demo of the project [here](https://extf8.github.io/weatHere/).